 5. How can I make my points unique and different from what has already been said on the topic?

 • Pay attention to your own reactions as you test-drive your ideas.
 Which idea makes you smile?
 Which excites you creatively?
-Which hits the essence of what you’re about – what you enjoy, think about, and create daily?
+Which hits the essence of what you’re about – what you enjoy, think about and create every day?
 It may be an idea you never even realized inspired such passion in you.

-• Consider what you want to achieve by promoting yourself or your business.
-Business owners want to grow their businesses and see them flourish; some want to build careers as speakers.
-But often, something deeper drives us, and we may not even be aware of it.
-Doing some soul-searching to identify your real motivation can help you clarify your message and find your book’s focus.
+• Consider what you really want to achieve by promoting yourself or your business.
+Business owners obviously want to grow their business and see it flourish; some people want to build careers as speakers.
+But often, there’s something deeper driving us and we may not even be aware of it.
+Taking the time to do some soul-searching to identify your real motivation can help you clarify your message and find your book’s focus.

 Call on that brave 6-year-old you and start planning your book!

-If you’d like to talk over your book ideas and directions, please send us an email or give us a call.
+If you’d like to talk over your book ideas and directions, please give us an email, or a call at the number below.